pascallaliberte/sharpen.page/_posts/2019-09-27-rewriting-mental-models-about-introducing-yourself-as-freelancer.md

 ---
 layout: post
 title: Rewriting Common Mental Models About Introducing Yourself as a Freelancer
+description: "It's time for you to upgrade to better clients.
+You want to help bigger problems, make a bigger dent, and work with good people while earning your…"
 categories: consulting
 tags: mental-models
 author: Pascal Laliberté